MarcelaCespedes/Digital_Twin_Explore1/README.md

 <br>

 It is important to note, that Blue Dot has some limitations.
-For example, Blue dot does not explore the true unit square, instead it explores and _approximate_ unit square as the range of x is between 0.000296 to 0.9981, and the range of y is between 0.000422 to 1.
+For example, Blue dot does not explore the true unit square, instead it explores an _approximate_ unit square as the domain ranges are: 0.000296 <= x <= 0.9981, and 0.000422 <= y <= 1.

 __What is Blue Dot doing?__